bazel-contrib/rules_nodejs/docs/Built-ins.md

 (*Boolean*): Turn symlinking of node_modules on

+When False, the package manager will run in the external repository created by this rule.
+This requires that any files required for it to run should be listed in the `data` attribute.
+These files would include things like patch files that are read by a postinstall lifecycle hook such as the `patch-package` package uses.
+`package.json` and the lock file are already specified in dedicated attributes of this rule and do not need to be included in the `data`.

 When True, we run the package manager (npm or yarn) with the working directory set in your source tree, in the folder containing the package.json file.
 The resulting `node_modules` folder in the source tree will be symlinked to the